Candaules: Herodotus's tale of King Candaules, Gyges and the queen

 According to Herodotus in The Histories, Candaules believed his wife to be the most beautiful woman on Earth.
 Herodotus does not name the queen but later artists and writers have called her Nyssia.

 Candaules often told his favourite bodyguard, Gyges, how beautiful the queen was and, thinking Gyges did not believe him, urged Gyges to contrive to see her naked.
 Gyges initially refused as he did not wish to dishonor the queen.
 Nevertheless, Candaules was insistent and Gyges had no option but to obey his king.
 So Gyges hid in Candaules' bedroom and, when the queen entered, watched her undress.
 As she was getting into bed, he quietly left the room, but the queen saw him and realised what had happened.
 Herodotus commented: "For with the Lydians, as with most barbarian (i.e., non-Greek) races, it is thought highly indecent even for a man to be seen naked".

 The queen silently swore revenge for her shame.
 Next day, she summoned Gyges to her chamber.
 Gyges thought it was a routine request, but she confronted him immediately and presented him with two choices.
 One was to kill Candaules and seize the throne with Nyssia as his wife.
 The second was to be executed immediately by her trusted servants.
 Gyges pleaded with her to relent but she would not.
 He decided to take the first course of action and assassinate the king.
 The plan was that he should hide in the royal bedroom as before but this time from the king.
 After Candaules fell asleep, Gyges crept forward and stabbed him to death.

 Gyges married the queen as she had insisted but many Lydians did not at first accept him as their ruler.
 In order to prevent a civil war, Gyges offered to have his position confirmed or refused by the Delphic Oracle.
 He agreed that he would restore the throne to the Heracleidae if the Oracle declared against him.
 The Oracle supported him and his dynasty was established.
 The Priestess of the Shrine did add, however, that the Heraclids would have their revenge on Gyges in the fifth generation of the Mermnadae.

 Modern view of the story

 The story is rejected by Bury and Meiggs, who assert that the family of Candaules, although descended from Heracles himself, had become degenerate.
 As a result, Candaules was assassinated c.
 687 BC by Gyges, who ushered in a new era for Lydia ruled by his own Mermnadae clan.

-Herodotus' version is included in Michael Ondaatje's 1992 novel The English Patient.
+Herodotus's version is included in Michael Ondaatje's 1992 novel The English Patient.
 The story also figures prominently in Anthony Powell's 1973 novel Temporary Kings, the eleventh volume in the series A Dance to the Music of Time, in which characters discuss a fictitious portrayal of Candaules and Gyges by Tiepolo.

 Alexander von Zemlinsky's opera Der König Kandaules is based on the play Le roi Candaule by André Gide.